Amanita vaginata: Microscopic features

 The spores are roughly spherical, 8–12 μm in diameter, thin-walled, and nonamyloid (that is, not absorbing iodine stain in Melzer's reagent).
 The pileipellis (cap cuticle) is composed of filamentous interwoven hyphae, 2–7 μm diameter, gelatinized.
 The spore-bearing cells, the basidia, are 36–52 by 4–13 μm, 4–sterigmate, without clamps.
 The volva is largely made of filamentous hyphae, 2–8 μm diameter, inflated cells broadly elliptic, elliptical, fusiform, to clavate, 40–85 by 10–35 μm, mostly terminal.
 The stem tissue is made up of filamentous hyphae with diameters of 2–6 μm; the inflated cells are terminal, club-shaped, longitudinally oriented, with dimensions of up to 289 by 31 μm.

 Similar species

 The tawny grisette (Amanita fulva) was once thought to be a variety of A. vaginata.
 In North America, A. vaginata is considered to be part of a species complex that includes A. constricta, A. pachycolea and A. protecta.

 Distribution and habitat

 This species is widely distributed in North America.
 It is also found in the Azores, Australia, Iran and Scotland.

 A mycorrhizal species, A. vaginata grows singly or numerous in both coniferous and hardwood forests.
 It has also been noted to occur frequently in grassy areas at the edge of forests, unkempt lawns, and suburban area where the ground has been recently disturbed.
 A widely distributed and common species, it fruits from the spring to the fall.

 Ecology

+This species has been recorded as an occasional food of adults of the pleasing fungus beetles Tritoma biguttata biguttata, T.erythrocephala and T.humeralis (which may be conspecific), and T.mimetica.
 One field guide notes that cows enjoy eating this mushroom.